Thread

 app sce

-Thread is based on the IPv6 protocol and seamlessly integrates with existing IP networks such as Wi-Fi and Ethernet.
-The Border Router provides bidirectional IPv6 connectivity, supporting device interoperability across networks, such as connecting Wi-Fi Matter devices with Thread Matter devices in a home environment.
+Thread is based on the IPv6 protocol and is seamlessly compatible with existing IP networks such as Wi-Fi and Ethernet.
+The Border Router provides bidirectional IPv6 connectivity, supporting cross-network device interoperability, such as the interconnection between Matter devices connected over Wi-Fi and those over Thread in a home environment.

 Support for Interoperability Through Multiple Application Layers